-There’s An Underground City In Northern California And Most People Have No Idea It Exists
+There’s An Underground City Beneath Sacramento In Northern California That Most People Don’t Know About

 One of the most prominent cities in Northern California has a mysterious past… and a whole underground level that hardly anyone talks about!
 Old Sacramento was built up during the time of the gold rush, but the frequent flooding of this area obliterated its first level time and time again, until finally, the city abandoned that level altogether.
 It’s both fascinating and creepy to tour the abandoned level… see for yourself!

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here:

 In the mid 1800s during the height of the Gold Rush, Sacramento was a booming settlement located on the banks of the Sacramento River.
 It was the gateway to the Mother Lode, and nearly every 49er who came to seek their fortune passed through this area.

 Sacramento Underground docents welcome you in style.
 They dress in period clothing and are very knowledgeable about local history.